Stock market today: Wall Street falls with markets worldwide after weak economic data from China

 Worries about the knock-on effects for the rest of the global economy are weighing on Wall Street, where stocks have already been retrenching in August.
 The pullback follows a gangbusters first seven months of the year that critics called overdone.

-In the U.S., the economy has so far remained resilient despite much higher interest rates.
+In the U.S., the economy has remained more resilient than expected despite higher interest rates.
 A report on Tuesday showed growth for sales at U.S. retailers accelerated by more in July than economists expected.

 “U.S. retail sales are charging ahead, and a lot of that may be on charge cards,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 “Still, the U.S. consumer is showing few signs of slowing down.”